cu-mkp/m-k-manuscript-data/_texts/p-113r_tl.md

 > *at left bottom margin*
 >
 >
-> If, when you pierce the belly of your animal, it releases <span class="m">water</span> on the <span class="m">plaster</span>, clean it well with <span class="m">cotton</span> because the sand that was wet will become lumpy.
-If it is on top of the animal, clean it very carefully and very neatly and touch it & strongly wet it with <span class="m">spirits</span>.
+>   If, when you pierce your animal, it renders <span class="m">water</span> from the bottom of the side of the belly, on the slab of <span class="m">earth</span>, clean it well with <span class="m">cotton</span> for the sand that would touch it would be lumpy.
+If it is on top of the animal, clean it very scrupulously and touch it &moisten well with <span class="m">eau de vye</span>.